stathissideris/spec-provider/README.md

 code into the `toy` namespace, so spec names are printed using the `::` syntax.

-Passing `'s` signals that we as going to require clojure.spec as `s`, so the calls to `clojure.spec/def` become `s/def` etc.
+Passing `'s` signals that we are going to require clojure.spec as `s`, so the calls to `clojure.spec/def` become `s/def` etc.

 ### Nested data structures

+???

 ### Enumerations

+???

 ### How it's done